flike/kingshard/doc/KingDoc/how_to_use_kingshard_EN.md

 ### 3.1.2 Insert and select opeation of sharding

 The select SQLs will be sent to a proper database or multi databases based on the conditions.
-The insert SQLs will only be sent to one database, if the insert operation accoss multi databases, kingshard will response error messages, because kingshard does not implemente distributed transactions.
+The insert SQLs will also be sent to multi databases, if the insert operation accoss multi databases, kingshard will send the sqls to multi databases.
 The SQLs as below:

 ```
 mysql> insert into test_shard_hash(id,str,f,e,u,i) values(15,"flike",3.14,'test2',2,3);